35+ Construction Safety Statistics & Injury Numbers (2024)

 Construction Dust Statistics

-Construction dust is a major source of both health and environmental pollution, and statistics show how widespread these issues are.
+Construction dust is a major source of both health and environmental pollution.
+The statistics show how widespread these issues are.
 Here’s what the numbers say about the dangers of construction dust:

 • An estimated 1.85 million construction workers are exposed to silica dust.